 - Engaging in capacity building by providing technical consultation on higher education administration

-- Providing external review and support on graduate thesis and admission committees
+- Providing external review and support on graduate thesis and admissions committees

-UW–Madison also works with student services and other units throughout NU including the NU Library, Writing Center Program, Academic Advising Unit, and Department of Student Affairs to name a few.
+UW–Madison also works with student services and other units throughout NU including the NU Library, Academic Advising Unit, and Department of Student Affairs to name a few.

 Since 2010, this partnership has continuously grown and developed.
 Since 2014, UW–Madison has welcomed NU students through its summer Visiting International Student Program (VISP), a study abroad opportunity facilitated by DCS with academic, social, and cultural components.